 Of course, this is gravity which is pulling the athlete toward the ground.
 This force is explained in this formula:

-Where is the mass of the athlete and g is the acceleration of earth's gravity.
+Where is the mass of the athlete and is the acceleration of earth’s gravity.

-is the amount of force the athlete has to exert at any moment just to neutralise the forces of gravity.
+F is the amount of force the athlete has to exert at any moment just to neutralize the forces of gravity.

 We know that on earth, therefore: